blcts/microservice-php/README.md

 boot2docker ip

-And replace "localhost" with IP address given in the reponse.
+And replace "localhost" with IP address given in the response.